Voluntary Supplemental Insurance

 Hospital Indemnity Insurance

 How prepared would you be to pay for an unexpected hospital bill?
-Hospital indemnity insurance pays you a benefit in the event you or a covered family member is hospitalized.
-It’s not a replacement for medical coverage, but it can provide extra peace of mind by helping you pay for copays, deductibles and other incidental charges that can really add up during a hospital stay.
+Hospital indemnity insurance pays you a benefit in the event you or a covered family member is hospitalized for a covered accident, illness or childbirth.
+It’s not a replacement for medical coverage, but it can provide extra peace of mind by helping you pay for copays, deductibles and other incidental charges that can add up during a hospital stay.

 How Does It Work With Medical Insurance?

-Here’s an example: If you were to enroll in the family plan and be hospitalized two days following gallbladder surgery, the plan would pay you $1,200* to be used for anything you need, including a deductible, coinsurance or rehabilitation.
+Here’s an example: If you were enrolled in the family plan and hospitalized for two days following gallbladder surgery, the plan would pay you $1,200* to be used for anything you need, including a deductible, coinsurance or rehabilitation.

 * Hospital indemnity insurance has state variations, exclusions and limitations.